Driv3r034/Driv3r034/README.md

 - 👋 Hi, I’m Sergei
 - 👀 I’m interested in work with code
-- 🌱 I’m currently learning React, TypeScript
+- 🌱 I’m currently learning JS, React, TypeScript
-- 💞️ I love to treveling on motorcycle and do sport
+- 💞️ I love programming and sports

 <!---
 Driv3r034/Driv3r034 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.